 These prizes are provided by local and provincial organizations and businesses.
 They are awarded based on specific criteria established for each award and generally have a monetary value.
 You can see this year’s list at Special Awards.

 Peer Award And Queen’s Enrichment Studies Unit Encouragement Award:

 The Peer Award is given to the Primary division participant who has the most deserving project as voted on by his/her peers.
 The Peer Award varies year to year, but is typically a commercial product donated to FLASF by a sponsor.

-The Queen’s Enrichment Studies Unit Encouragement Award is given randomly to the Junior division participant who has not won a medal (bronze, silver or gold) or a Special Award.
-This award is one fully paid registration (commuter option) to an ESU Seven Eight Enrichment Days or the Summer Enrichment Experience @ Queen’s University.
+The Queen’s Enrichment Studies Unit Encouragement Award is given randomly to the Junior or Senior division participant who has not won a medal (bronze, silver or gold) or a Special Award.
+This award is one fully paid registration (commuter option) to an ESU Seven Eight Enrichment Days, Enrichment Mini Course or the Summer Enrichment Experience @ Queen’s University.
 The award is to be used in the calendar year in which it is awarded.

 Where appropriate, honourable mention, bronze, silver and gold awards will be given to the most deserving projects in each division (Primary (Grades 5,6), Junior (Grades 7,8) and Intermediate/Senior (Grades 9-12)) in each category:

 - Computer and Engineering/ Sciences Informatiques et Génie